ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-asia.md

 ---
-title: Scan for vulnerabilities and miconfigurations your OVHcloud Managed Kubernetes with Trivy
+title: Scan for vulnerabilities and misconfigurations of your OVHcloud Managed Kubernetes with Trivy
 slug: installing-trivy
-excerpt: Find out how to scan for vulnerabilities and miconfigurations your OVHcloud Managed Kubernetes with Trivy
+excerpt: Find out how to scan for vulnerabilities and misconfigurations of your OVHcloud Managed Kubernetes with Trivy
 section: Security
 order: 3
 ---